tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 ## Configure the CMS object

+The `tinacms` package provides two possible user interfaces: the sidebar and the toolbar.

-When instantiating the `TinaCMS` object, you can pass in [CMS options](/docs/cms#cms-configuration) to the CMS to configure the sidebar, toolbar, plugins, and/or APIs declaratively.
+When instantiating the `TinaCMS` object, you can pass in [CMS options](/docs/cms#cms-configuration) to the CMS to configure the user interface (sidebar or toolbar), plugins, and APIs declaratively.

 > The [CMS options](/docs/cms#cms-configuration) are a **key part of constructing the CMS**.
 The `sidebar` property controls the _Sidebar UI_ — which renders forms, menus, and other UI that connect with content editing actions.
 It will not render unless the CMS is enabled.